 Rachel was appointed to the role of Executive General Manager, Deposits & Transaction Services for National Australia Bank in January 2017.
 Prior to joining NAB, Rachel was the General Manager, Global Transactional Services (GTS), Westpac Institutional Bank (WIB) between September 2014 and 2016.
 Rachel joined Westpac in July 1999 and held various roles including General Manager, Transformation and Delivery, Head of Group Strategy, General Manager Mergers & Acquisition, Head of International Trade and Payments, Group Head of Diversity and Flexibility.
 Prior to moving into banking, Rachel worked as a financial services strategy consultant with Andersen Consulting.
 Rachel holds a Bachelor of Economics (Hons) (Macquarie University), Graduate, Australian Institute of Company Directors and Graduate, Harvard Business School Women's Leadership Program.
-She serves as a director on the Boards of RichmondPRA and NPP Australia Ltd. and a member of the Australian Payments Council.
-Rachel was the Westpac Group's 2013 General Manager of the Year.
+She serves as a directoron the Boards of Richmond PRA and NPP Australia Ltd. and a member of the Australian Payments Council.